KottenAlin/OutOfAmo/README.md

 git push origin your-own-branch # Pusha din branch till GitHub
 # You can now open a pull request on GitHub to propose you changes.
 ```

+## Known bugs

+- When you punch the police or target the hit sometimes don't register.
+- Health becomes negative instead of simply zero.
+- Trees don't have colliders
+- If you would miss when shoting sniper the script that makes you miss kicks in nonetheless.
+(This is not really a bug but for the game to feel better a check would have to be added so the camera doesn't move quickly towards the target.)
+- The rocket in map 2 can go through buildings.
+- You can get stuck in the wheat in scene 3 due to collider issues.
+We have plans to change the wheat textures all together but we haven't had the time yet.
+-

 ## Tools and Sources